-Chicago has some amazing architecture, and thanks to the Chicago River snaking through the city, you can see it all by taking an architecture boat tour.
-What will you see on a Chicago architecture boat tour?
+Chicago has some amazing architecture, and thanks to the Chicago River snaking through the city, you can see it all by taking an Architecture Boat Tour.

 Sights From the Chicago Architecture Boat Tour

-Most tours start on Lake Michigan and work their way into the heart of the city.
+Most tours work their way into the heart of the city.
 The Trump International Hotel and Tower is one of the first skyscrapers visitors are likely to see as they sit back and relax on the boat.

 The Wilco towers – the Marina City complex composed of dual cylindrical towers – are even more impressive when you look up at them from river level.